jepeloa/gbot_pheno/README.md

 # Specification

--Adaptable width (variable in function of the size of the arc and the rows)
+- Adaptable width (variable in function of the size of the arc and the rows)

--Adaptable heigth dimensions (variable in function of the size of the arc)
+- Adaptable heigth dimensions (variable in function of the size of the arc)

--Modular, we can dissamsemble in easy way to transport
+- Modular, we can dissamsemble in easy way to transport

--Weigth of the individuals modules <50kg
+- Weigth of the individuals modules <50kg

--Robust and water proof (for rain, not for working under rain)
+- Robust and water proof (for rain, not for working under rain)

--4x4 with traction control
+- 4x4 with traction control

--4x individual steering
+- 4x individual steering

 -